-Wind mitigation reports not only describe the characteristics of your home, they list the measures you can take to lessen the damage it receives during a windstorm.
+Wind mitigation reports not only look at how well your home is currently able to withstand wind, they list the measures you can take to lessen the damage it receives during a windstorm.
 You can use this report to prioritize home improvement projects, such as installing new windows and doors or having the roofing replaced.

 Wind Mitigation Credits

 For homeowners insurance companies, there is measurably less risk involved in insuring homes that have taken extra precautions against damage, so they offer wind mitigation credits to give you a discount on your home insurance premiums.